 The higher value of scorei,j suggests the more likely association between drug i and disease j.
 The projection matrix Z has the dimension of fd×ft as well.
-Typically there is a significant correlation between those drugs or diseases feature vectors that are geometrically close in space, which can thus reduce the number of effective parameters needed to model drug-disease associations.
+Typically there is a significant correlation between those drugs or diseases feature vectors that are geometrically close in space, which can consequently reduce the number of effective parameters needed for model drug-disease associations.
 For this reason, a low-rank constraint to Z has been applied to learn only a small number of hidden factors calculated through low-rank decomposition Z=GHT where G∈Rfd×fk, H∈Rfk×ft.
-This low-rank constraint not only overcomes the problem of overfitting but also computationally improves the optimization task [25].
+Not only does this low-rank constraint overcome the problem of overfitting but also improves computationally the optimization task [25].
 The optimization problem with low-rank constraint in the projection matrix Z is an NP-hard problem.
 A standard relaxation of the low-rank constraint is to minimize the trace norm (i.e., sum of singular values) of the matrix Z=GHT, which is equivalent to minimizing the Frobenius norm 12GF2+HF2 .
 Therefore, factorization of Z to G and H can be done by solving the following optimization problem: